ThreatConnect-Inc/threatconnect-developer-docs/docs/javascript/javascript_sdk.rst

 Commit Indicator
 ~~~~~~~~~~~~~~~~

-Example of how to add an Address indicator to the "Example Community"
+The following is an example of how to add an Address Indicator to the "Example Community"
 Owner:

 .. code:: javascript